sshevlyagin/developers.strava.com/content/docs/webhooks.md

       </span>
     </td>
     <td>
-        The push subscription ID that is receiving this event.
+        The time that the event occurred.
     </td>
   </tr>
 </table>